 While this treatment is only recommended for medium and larger dogs, Durvet states they make a different treatment that is suitable for puppies.
 While this may seem like an inconvenience, it’s important to administer the right dosage to each size dog you own.

-Overall as a deworming treatment, if followed correctly, it is excellent at killing a wide range of parasites that could make your dog very sick if left untreated.
+Overall as a broad spectrum deworming treatment, if followed correctly, these are the best dog worming tablets at killing a wide range of parasites that could make your dog very sick if left untreated.
 It also has not had the same reports of making the dog unwell with digestive issues as other deworming treatments have.

 While the Durvet Broad-Spectrum Dewormer could work out to be a costly affair, especially if you own more than one dog, it’s an easy way to administer the treatment to your dog.
 Instead of sprinkling a powder over their food, you simply give them 1 tablet which also ensures all of the dosage is received.

 It’s a powerful deworming treatment against 7 different types of worms, all of which could cause serious harm and distress to your dog.
 It does this without the nasty side effects seen in some powdered treatment versions, and overall, has a very high positive feedback rating from owners.

-The tablets are good for 2 years from purchase, which is re-assuring if you are buying in bulk with the intention to treat every 6 months as is recommended, or if you have more than one dog to treat.
+The dog worming tablets are good for 2 years from purchase, which is reassuring if you are buying in bulk with the intention to treat every 6 months as is recommended, or if you have more than one dog to treat.